top of page

 a 6-apartment building used for Transitional Housing.

 2023 Sept.
 15 - The Northeastern Ohio Synod accepted St. Matthew's participation in the Dandelion Project.
+(But put on hold in 2024)

 2024 Feb.25 - Ratification of updated Constitution and Bylaws.